jjocelyngonzalez/nail-portfolio/README.md

 -As a user, I want the form to be simple and not complicated.

--As a user, I want confirmation that my booking was submitted successfully.

 -As a user, I want the site to be mobile-friendly so I can book from my phone.

 ## 🚀 How to Use